elliotaplant/espn-fantasy-photo/README.md

 3. Configure your Cloudflare R2 bucket:

    - Create an R2 bucket named `ESPN_FANTASY_PHOTOS_BUCKET` in your Cloudflare account
-   - Update your `wrangler.toml` with the appropriate bucket binding
+   - Update your `wrangler.toml` with the appropriate bucket binding if you used a different name

 4. Development: